-A new grant was created and funded in fiscal year 2001-02 to partially reimburse counties for expenses they incur to provide support - facilities and staff services - to assigned Common Pleas senior judges in accordance with Pennsylvania Rule of Judicial Administration (RJA) 701(F).
+A new grant was created and funded in fiscal year 2001-02 to partially reimburse counties for expenses they incur to provide support - facilities and staff services - to assigned Common Pleas senior judges in accordance with Pennsylvania Rule of Judicial Administration (R.J.A.)
+701(F).
 Act 88 of 2001 served as the enabling legislation for the Senior Judge Support Reimbursement Grant.
 This grant has been funded each year since its inception.

-Table 4.3 on page 96 identifies the amounts of reimbursement provided to each county, by grant program, for fiscal year 2003-04.
+Table 4.3 on page 98 identifies the amounts of reimbursement provided to each county, by grant program, for fiscal year 2004-05.

-One exception to the current funding pattern is the Pittsburgh Magistrates Court, where all costs are borne by the City of Pittsburgh.
+One exception to the current funding pattern is the Pittsburgh Magistrates Court, whose costs, until it was merged into the existing district justice system within Allegheny County January 1, 2005, as part of the decennial realignment of magisterial districts by the Supreme Court, were borne by the City of Pittsburgh.
 In fiscal year 1995-96, however, the Commonwealth for the first time reimbursed the city for costs related to the Magistrates Court by the payment of a \$1.2 million grant.
 Grant money was provided to Pittsburgh for this purpose each year until FY 2000-01, when the grant was not funded.
-Funding was restored in FY 2001-02 at the \$1.2 million level, but has not been funded since then.
+Funding was restored in FY 2001-02 at the \$1.2 million level, but was not funded subsequently.